 This advanced course in automotive engine service presents maintenance and service on some of the more common procedures and repairs on gasoline engines and related areas.
+Students will learn how to diagnose engine issues as well as gain experience with common engine repairs.

-Recommended Prereq: AUT100; AUT110.
+Recommended Prereg: AUT100; AUT110.
 (1 lec/5 lab) 3 sem hrs